<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Transportation to Camden Yards

-Camden Yards is about 18 miles from Fort Meade, but driving time in traffic could be well over an hour depending on the day and current traffic.
+Camden Yards is about 18 miles from Fort Meade, but driving time in traffic could be well over an hour, depending on the day and current traffic.
 Many fans choose to take public transportation into the stadium, avoiding parking fees and gridlock on the interstates.

-Baysox Military Discounts and Events
+Chesapeake Baysox Military Discounts and Events

-Don’t be surprised if your school aged kids head to the Baysox ballpark for a school field trip.
-Schools in the area often sign up for behind the scenes tour of the stadium.
+The Baysox offer the quintessential minor league game experience: casual and fun, without big money pretension.
+Families get to mingle with players, ask for autographs, and have a great time dancing to between-inning crowd-pleaser songs.
+If you live in the area, don't be surprised if your school-aged kids head to the Baysox ballpark for a school field trip.
+Schools in the area often sign up for behind-the-scenes tours of the stadium.

 New call-to-action